unmtransinfo/cookiecutter-hypermodern-python/docs/guide.rst

 Overview of workflows
 ---------------------

-The |HPC| defines the following workflows:
+The |UNM| defines the following workflows:

 .. table:: GitHub Actions workflows
    :class: hypermodern-table